 Pragya is currently engaged in rehabilitation efforts for the people affected in the Nepal earthquake.
-Our efforts span across the worst affected Gorkha, Dhading, Rasuwa, Sindhupalchok, Kavrepalanchok and Dolakha districts.
+Our efforts span across Dhading, Sindhupalchok, Kavrepalanchok and Nuwakot districts.

-If you would like to help us with the rehabilitation, reconstruction efforts, please contact: email@example.com
+If you would like to help us with the rehabilitation and reconstruction efforts, please contact: email@example.com

 Survivors of #NepalEarthquake need your generous support.
 Reach out!

 Pragya UK is registered as a Charity with the Charity Commission for England and Wales (Charity No: 1082476).

 Pragya US is registered as a 501(c)(3), tax-exempt non-profit organisation.
 Your donation made to Pragya US is tax deductible, to the extent allowed by law.